borealbirds/ring-of-fire/docs/species/NOWA/index.md

 subtitle: Parkesia noveboracensis
 ---

-The population size of Northern Waterthrush (Paruline des ruisseaux) in the Ring of Fire region was 4.126 (3.665, 4.64) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Northern Waterthrush (<div>Paruline des ruisseaux</div>) in the Ring of Fire region was 4.126 (3.665, 4.64) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps